£26,385 Price range

 The combined 190hp produced by a 2.0-litre petrol and two electric motors sounds plenty but it doesn’t feel as fast in reality.
 A seamless transition between petrol and electric power compensates for the disappointing performance.

-Costing slightly more than a 2.0-litre diesel Mondeo, the Hybrid has a generous standard equipment list befitting of the asking price – sport seats, automatic headlights, rain-sensing wipers, sat-nav and traffic sign recognition.
+Costing slightly more than a 2.0-litre diesel car, the Ford Mondeo Hybrid has a generous standard equipment list befitting of the asking price – sport seats, automatic headlights, rain-sensing wipers, sat-nav and traffic sign recognition.

-There is very little difference between the Hybrid and the regular Mondeo’s interior.
+There is very little difference between the Ford Mondeo Hybrid and the regular car’s interior.
 The only thing that appears new at a glance is the redesigned instrument cluster.
 The speedometer now gets centre stage and, like in all hybrid rivals, there is a readout showing you how much power you are either using or regenerating.

 Other than that you get the same centre console with a large infotainment touchscreen and clear graphics, which is a bit less intuitive to use than the latest in rivals such as the VW Passat.
 The added functionality of the infotainment screen means there are fewer buttons and as a result the dashboard looks neater.
 The disappointing material quality that was the biggest problem of the old Mondeo has been greatly improved.